BatuhanKANBER/CommitViewer/README.md

 ## Features

-- Listing commits from public repositories on GitHub and GitLab providers
+- Listing the last 1 month's commits from public repositories on GitHub and GitLab providers.
 - Viewing detailed information of commits
 - Storing data in a database